AI PharmCare

 Who Should Avoid or Consult First

-- People with severe liver disease
+• People with liver disease or significant liver impairment

 Common Side Effects